-According to the Market Scope 2023 Glaucoma Pharmaceuticals Market Report, it is estimated that there were 126.6 million people globally in 2023 with primary OAG or OHT.
-In the United States, it is estimated there are 6.8 million and 3.7 million who had primary OAG or OHT, respectively.
+According to Market Scope, it is estimated that there were 172.0 million people globally in 2023 with primary openangle glaucoma or ocular hypertension.
+In the United States, it is estimated there are 6.8 million and 3.7 million who had primary open-angle glaucoma or ocular hypertension, respectively.
 Both groups are estimated to grow by 1.3% and 2.4% annually through 2026, respectively.
 The primary goal of glaucoma treatment is to slow the progression of this chronic disease by reducing IOP, and many medications can accomplish this.
-Importantly, however, adherence to current topical glaucoma therapies is known to be particularly poor with reported rates of non-adherence from 30% to 80%.
+Importantly, however, adherence to current topical glaucoma therapies is known to be particularly poor with reported rates of non-adherence from 30% to

+80%.
 These low compliance rates may be associated with disease progression and loss of vision and may be part of the reason that glaucoma is a leading cause of blindness in people over 60 years of age.
 Prostaglandins are the most commonly used class of medications to treat patients with glaucoma and are administered via daily eye drops as the current standard of care.
 The ability of patients to use and place daily eye drops is challenging.
 The product candidates that we are developing are designed to address the issue of compliance by delivering a prostaglandin analog, or PGA, formulated with our programmed release hydrogel to lower IOP for several months with a single insert.

 The global market for glaucoma was estimated by Market Scope at \$4.3 billion in 2023 with the U.S. market representing \$1.6 billion.
-The global market is estimated to grow at 4.9% annually to approximately \$5.5 billion in 2028 while the U.S. market is expected to grow 3.9% annually to approximately \$2.0 billion in 2028.
+The global market is estimated to grow at 5.1% annually to approximately \$5.5 billion in 2028 while the U.S. market is expected to grow 3.5% annually to approximately \$1.9 billion in 2026.

 The market for drugs administered by eye drops for the treatment of glaucoma consists of both branded and generic products.
 Branded products have maintained premium pricing and significant market share.
-These products include Lumigan (bimatoprost) marketed by Allergan, Travatan Z (travoprost) marketed by Novartis, Tapros marketed by Santen, and recently approved Miebo (perfluorohexyloctane ophthalmic solution) marketed by Bausch + Lomb.
+These products include Lumigan (bimatoprost) marketed by Allergan, Travatan Z (travoprost) marketed by Novartis and Tapros marketed by Santen.
 Commonly used generic drugs include latanoprost and timolol.